top of page

 Search

-Why Choosing Limb Salvage Over Amputation is a Lifesaving Decision
+Why Choosing Endovascular Limb Salvage Over Amputation Can Be Lifesaving

 • Writer: Tulsa Cardiovascular Center of Excellence